1jour1vin

 Terroirs

-Clay-limestone soils, gravel on high terraces in the Hérault region, stony but deep soils
+Clay-limestone soils, gravelly soils on the high terraces of the Hérault, stony but deep soils

 Viticulture

-According to the principles of biodynamics, with respect for the terroir and its grapes
+In accordance with the principles of biodynamics, with respect for the terroir and the grapes

 Manuals

-Rosé de saignée, cold static settling and transfer to fermentation tanks with temperature control at around 20/22°C.
+Rosé made by the saignée method, followed by cold static settling and transfer to fermentation tanks with temperature control maintained at around 20–22°C

 Livestock farming